Knocked Off Bike Statistics

 - Your solicitors may require further assessments by a medical professional to examine the full extent of your injuries and provide a reliable valuation

-- If liability is accepted, then the two parties will negotiate on a bicycle settlement, otherwise, it will transfer to a court where a judge will make a decision
+- If liability is accepted, then the two parties will negotiate a bicycle settlement, or it will transfer to a court where a judge will make a decision

 - After a bicycle accident claim has been settled, if you have won your case, then the other party’s insurance company will pay out the awarded damages

 “Hundreds of cyclists are involved in collisions and near misses whilst cycling every year in the UK.
-The majority of the time these victims are entitled to pursue a claim for compensation.”
+Most of the time, these victims are entitled to pursue a compensation claim.”

-If you have been knocked off your bike with a vehicle whilst cycling, then you may be entitled to pursue a personal injury claim.
-As specialist cycle accident claim solicitors we have a very high success rate in claiming compensation if you have been knocked off your bike.
-As it is common that cyclists are not aware of their rights, at R. James Hutcheon Solicitors we can provide specialist legal advice to inform you help guide you back on track as quickly as possible.
-Get in touch with us today to discover your options for knocked off bike by car compensation.
+If you have been knocked off your bike by a vehicle whilst cycling, then you may be entitled to pursue a personal injury claim.
+As specialist cycle accident claim solicitors, we have a very high success rate in claiming compensation if you have been knocked off your bike.
+As it is common that cyclists are not aware of their rights, at R. James Hutcheon Solicitors, we can provide specialist legal advice to inform you and help guide you back on track as quickly as possible.
+Get in touch with us today to discover your compensation options for being knocked off your bike by a car.